Embeddings of non-simply-connected 4-manifolds in 7-space. I. Classification modulo knots: Introduction and main results

-In this paper we classify $E^7_{\mk}(N)$ when $H_1(N; \Z)$ it torsion free; see Theorems \ref{t:s1s3} and \ref{t:gen} below.
+The main result of this paper is a classification of $E^7_{\mk}(P)$ when $P$ is a closed connected orientable 4-manifold with torsion free $H_1(P; \Z)$; see Theorems \ref{t:s1s3} and \ref{t:gen} below.
 This requires finding a complete set of invariants and constructing embeddings realizing particular values of these invariants.
-Lemmas \ref{l:calam}, \S\ref{s:defandplan-kl}, \S\ref{s:defandplan-b} describe the invariants we use and \S\ref{s:intro-strat} gives an overview of the proof of their completeness.
-The beginning of \S\ref{s:intro-main} gives explicit construction of embeddings $S^1 \times S^3 \to S^7$.
-For general $N$, we use a parametric connected sum operation on embeddings which is described in \S\ref{s:defandplan-pr}.
-We create new embeddings $N \to S^7$ from a fixed embedding $f_0:N \to S^7$ using parametric connected sum with embeddings $S^1 \times S^3 \to S^7$.
-Consequently, embeddings of $S^1 \times S^3$ play a key role in the classification of embeddings for all $N$.
+Although the invariants come from modified surgery theory (see \S\ref{s:intro-strat}), we work with them using basic algebraic topology.
+Thus we make this paper and its relation to other work (independent of surgery) accessible to non-specialists: e.g. we emphasize relations between our $\lambda$-invariant and \cite{Sa99, To10}.
+Lemma \ref{l:calam} and \S\ref{s:defandplan-kl}, \S\ref{s:defandplan-b} describe the invariants we use.
+In \S\ref{s:intro-strat} we explain how the invariants appear in our approach to classification and give an overview of the proof of their completeness.
+The beginning of \S\ref{s:intro-main} gives explicit construction of embeddings $S^1\times S^3\to S^7$.
+For our general $P$, we use a parametric connected sum operation on embeddings which is described in \S\ref{s:defandplan-pr}.
+We create new embeddings $P\to S^7$ from a fixed embedding $f_0:P\to S^7$ using parametric connected sum with embeddings $S^1 \times S^3 \to S^7$.
+So embeddings of $S^1 \times S^3$ play a key role in the classification of embeddings for general $P$.

-In later work \cite{CSII, CSIII} we extend methods of this paper and give the classification, under the same `torsion free' condition, of $E^7(N)$ (up to an indeterminancy in certain cases) and of the {\it piecewise linear} (PL) isotopy classes.
-Some parts of those results easily follow from this paper, but we state those parts in \cite{CSII, CSIII} not here.